samuelblack11/samuelblack11/README.md

+<h2>About Me</h2>
-### Hello!
-I'm a Senior Software Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
+### I'm a Senior Software Engineer with 5+ years experience working both independently and leading teams for medium sized businesses.
 My technical skills come with a strong operations background from a fast-paced environment.
 This has made me highly technical, detail-oriented, and expeditious.
 I now apply this to mobile and desktop software development.
-Please find a summary of my independent projects and some skills below.

 <h2> Projects I've Built Independently</h2>
 <p align="left">